 Since its opening in 1926, the Konserthuset has been the home of the Royal Stockholm Philharmonic Orchestra.
 And each year on December 10, the Swedish king awards the Nobel Prizes here in the main hall.
 The one exception is the Nobel Peace Prize, for which a separate ceremony is held in Oslo.

 The square in front of the Konserthuset is the Hötorget (Hay Market).
-This has been a market place since the Middle Ages and despite the construction of a modern covered market hall – the Hötorgshallen – in 1958, the square is still a lively market place during summertime.
+This has been a marketplace since the Middle Ages and despite the construction of a modern covered market hall – the Hötorgshallen – in 1958, the square is still a lively marketplace during summer.

 The main attraction at the square is the Orpheusfountain – known as Orfeusbrunnen or Orfeusgruppen – in front of the Konserthuset.
 The fountain was created by Carl Milles, probably the most famous Swedish sculptor of the twentieth century.
 Milles created this large sculpture group between 1926 and 1936.
 He also created four marble statues that adorn the foyer of the Konserthuset.
 More of this sculptor’s works can be found in Millesgården, a sculpture museum and park on the island of Lidingö just outside Stockholm, where Milles lived and worked for twenty years.